slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 ##
 ## Method
 A grand classic are utility classes.
 As an example, we can think of string manipulation.
-How many time do we write the same or s
+How many time do we write the same or similar code at API boundaries.
+We all know the best practices and we cleanse data like we mean it.
+Instead of replicating these lines of code:

+    enter code here

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMzM3ODA4OV19
+eyJoaXN0b3J5IjpbMTA2MDk3OTc4OV19
 -->